JiajiaasEsther/cse15l-lab-reports/cse15l-lab-report2.md

 <img width="705" alt="螢幕截圖 2022-01-28 下午2 58 50" src="https://user-images.githubusercontent.com/97696711/151633130-6d1f0237-57bc-4acd-8f21-9f64f3bb2749.png">

-* **Descributions of the relationship between the bug, the symptom, and the failure-inducing input**
+* **Descributions of the relationship between the bug, the symptom, and the failure-inducing input** The failure in this example is becuase the inex of string is out of bounds.
+Simily it is because the string is too long.
+So what I did here is use for loop and if to split the line.
+After spliting them seprately, I am going to check if there are any bracket or parantheses exist in the line.
+Then if exists, the program will continue running, or it will print out the line.
+After all these, the program won't have bug becuase of the string index out of bounds, also it can print out the context successfully.

 ## 2. Second test
 * **Code change**